vildocompany/vildocompany.github.io/_pages/warehouse-delivery.md

 toc: true
 toc_sticky: true
 ---
-# Warehouse Delivery Manpower
+# Warehouse Delivery Analysis
 ---
-For companies that offer delivery or courier services, knowing the areas where they do their delivery is essential.
-Determining which areas are dense with customers and which aren't, and which areas that give more opportunity and growth, will help the company reduce cost and improve revenue.
+In supply chain, having a smooth transition between steps is crucial; each steps' performance will also affect the overall supply chain performance.
+This is especially true for the transition into last-mile delivery.
+As the name suggests, last-mile delivery is the the last step (outside of return shipment) to fulfillment; it is the closest to customer and is the deciding factor of how customer perceive the fulfillment quality.

 **Note:**
 For anonymity and to keep classified information undisclosed, the companies name are gonna be replaced and the data/analysis results will be censored.
 {: .notice--warning}

-On this case, a delivery company (A) is acting as a 4th-party logistic for another company (B).
-Both companies are operating on the same general area but have split delivery area for a long time; company A handles more area than company B. However, company B wants to increase their own operation size, thus company B proposes to take over specific areas from company A. Even though it is a 'proposal', company A as a 4th-party have no option but to accept; however is trying to counter propose which area to be handed over.
+On this case, a delivery company (A) is acting as a 3rd-party logistic for an ecommerce platform.
+They got responsibility to process all the outgoing items from one of the ecommerce's warehouse; from when items checkouts from the warehouse to delivering it to customer's doorsteps.
+However, company A's team that are in charged of transitioning items that checkouts from the warehouse and prepare them for delivery, are overwhelmed in the first day; the team was falling behind and as a result items are shipped late waiting for the prep-team to finish their work.
+Clearly, there is something wrong with how the team is handling their work; and company A is trying to figure out what the problem(s) is(are) and how to solve them.

-This analysis is done on behalf of company A, trying to find the best delivery area split for them; considering the delivery volume they get from company B and their own delivery volume on the specific area.
+This analysis is done on behalf of company A, trying to figure out what is the key problem that is holding the prep-team back, and what are the possible solutions to fix the problem and kick-start the prep-team's performance; to not hold back the entire supply chain.

 **Note:**
 This analysis are done only with spreadsheet.